GaloisInc/HaLVM/HACKING.md

 $ sudo dnf install gcc automake libtool patch ncurses-devel halvm-xen halvm-xen-devel zlib-devel git
 $ sudo dnf install libgmp # for Fedora 22
 $ sudo dnf install gmp-devel # for Fedora 23/24
+$ sudo ln -s /usr/lib64/libtinfo.so.6 /usr/lib64/libtinfo.so.5 # for Fedora 24.
+It is a HACK
 ```

 NOTE: Why a modified version of Xen?
 Debugging.
 The stock version of Xen that comes with Fedora has certain low-level debugging capabilities disabled, as they add some bulk and slowdown to the whole system.
 The `halvm-xen` version of Xen has been modified to enable those features, which allows for us to use (with some boot flags) a very reliable output mechanism for debugging.
 Our modified versions simply add the flag "verbose=y" to their build specification, on the lines that build and install the hypervisor (search for "dist-xen" and "install-xen").
 We try to keep the latest version we're using available, in `src/misc/xen.spec`.
 In addition, I will try to keep recent binary and source RPMs available at `http://repos.halvm.org`.